 NOTE: Please refer to the manual of Cortex to get more details about how to build a model.

-Insert the head stages into the connector of the micro-electrode array, which is implanted in the motor cortex.
-Connect the GND ports of FEA and micro-electrode array with a wire and pinch cocks31.
+Connect the GND ports of FEA and micro-electrode array implanted in the monkey’s motor cortex with a wire and pinch cocks.
+Then insert the head stages into the connector of the micro-electrode array.
+31.

 Open the Central software of neural signal acquisition system and set recording parameters including storage path, line noise cancellation, spike filter, spike threshold, etc.